 About Kelly Mckay

-Working in the field of health and wellbeing for over two decades has been such an amazing path to travel.
+Working in the field of health and wellbeing for over two decades has been such an amazing path to have travelled.
 It’s expanded my perspective in so many unexpected ways.
 However, my professional motivations and interest have been influenced by far more than clinical training and experience alone!
-Here are just a few of my interest so that you can gain a little more insight.

-PROFESSIONAL TRAINING: Osteopath, Holistic Massage, Life Coaching, CBT, NLP, Counselling.
+PROFESSIONAL TRAINING: Osteopathy, Holistic Massage, Life Coaching, CBT, NLP, Counselling.

 FAVOURITE QUOTE: ‘Knowing others is wisdom, knowing yourself is enlightenment.’ — Lao Tzu.